 - During the semester following project completion, students must present their research results as a means of sharing their experiences and findings, typically at a seminar arranged by IBA and CIREH

 - Students must complete a ten page paper describing their research projects or internship experiences and submit it at the conclusion of their projects

 - Students must complete a program evaluation, both written and in person, with a MHIRT staff member.

 - Any publications resulting from research supported by a CIREH internship award must be in compliance with the NIH Public Access Policy

 - During the year following project completion, students may present their research results in a public forum, such as a poster or oral presentation at a conference.
 Funding is available to pay for the cost of printing a research poster, or to attend a domestic conference if you submit an abstract and it is accepted.

 Terms of the Award

 Duration: The summer internship will last for a minimum of ten weeks and a maximum of twelve.
-The estimated program dates for 2016 will be May 19 - July 31, 2016.
+The estimated program dates for 2017 will be announced at a later date.